 BIPOC TV & Film hosts a series of panels, Q&A sessions, workshops, networking events and provides opportunities to secure employment in the television and film industry, specifically targeted to BIPOC.
 We also hold occasional events throughout the year that are open to allies, as we believe the support of allies is integral to creating a welcoming industry for BIPOC.

-BIPOC TV & Film believes in the need to instill and encourage our youth to see themselves as part of the industry, and to believe that a dream of working in TV and film is a viable and attainable career.
-We partner with leading industry professionals to create workshops, internships, and skill training programs for youth of colour who wish to pursue opportunities in the film industry.
-With help from various organizations, the BIPOC TV & Film Team is currently working to design and deliver a program in the GTA.
-Please see our workshops and social channels for the latest announcements or inquire with us here.
+BIPOC TV & Film believes in the need to instill and encourage our youth and emerging talent to see themselves as part of the industry, and to believe that a dream of working in TV and film is a viable and attainable career.
+We partner with leading industry professionals, organizations and productions studios to create workshops, internships, set visits and skill training programs for BIPOC youth and emerging talent who wish to pursue opportunities in the industry.
+Please visit our social channels for the latest announcements or inquire with us here.

 FRIENDS & CO-CONSPIRATORS